 A wholesale market participant (WMP) refers to any entity that participates directly in any of the Independent Electricity System Operator (IESO) administered markets.
 These participants settle commodity and market-related charges with the IESO even if they are embedded in another distributor's distribution system.
 Accordingly, a distributor must not allocate any balances to WMP customers from Account 1580 RSVA - Wholesale Market Services Charge, Account 1580 Variance WMS, Sub-Account CBR Class B, Account 1588 RSVA - Power, and Account 1589 RSVA - Global Adjustment.
+The Rate Generator model allocates these balances accordingly.

 A distributor must also ensure that rate riders are calculated appropriately for WMP customers for Account 1584 RSVA - Retail Transmission Network Charge, Account 1586 RSVA - Retail Transmission Connection Charge and Account 1595 - Disposition/Refund of Regulatory Balances.
-The Rate Generator model allocates these balances accordingly.
+The Rate Generator model calculates the rate riders accordingly.

-3.2.5.2 Global Adjustment

-Class A and Class B Customers
+3.2.5.2 Class A and Class B Customers

 Customers who participate in the Industrial Conservation Initiative (ICI) are referred to as "Class A".
-These customers pay GA based on their percentage contribution to the top five peak Ontario demand hours (i.e. peak demand factor) over a year-long period.
+These customers pay Global Adjustment (GA) and Capacity Based Recovery (CBR) charges based on their percentage contribution to the top five peak Ontario demand hours (i.e. peak demand factor) over a year-long period.
 Distributors that settle GA costs with Class A customers based on actual GA prices shall allocate no GA variance balance to these customers for the period that customers were designated Class A.

-Most customers pay the GA charge based on the amount of electricity they consume in a month (kWh).
+Most customers pay GA and CBR charges based on the amount of electricity they consume in a month (kWh).
 These customers are referred to as "Class B".